Privately show your interest, and Technical.ly will let you know if and when there's a match.

 Talk to us about being an Australian company.
 How does that showcase itself in daily work life?

-Being Australian, there’s a culture of directness.
+At Macquarie, we are proud of our Australian roots.
 We believe in giving open and honest feedback.
 It all connects to our value of accountability.
 We voice our opinions in the room, not behind backs.

-We’re also a little bit more casual, with friendly banter.
+There is also a considerable amount of friendly banter.
 You’ll most likely have someone give you a shortened version of your name.

 From a business perspective, you’ll interact with colleagues in Australia, Asia and Europe, which is the cool thing about being part of a global company.